tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * Not real time, a polling period is typically 5 mins.
 * You need to build or configure a periodic polling pattern at your side.
-* You cannot filter on which order events to receive, you will receive any order line change.
+* You cannot filter on which order or shipments events to receive, you will receive any order line change.
-* You cannot see what order event happened, multiple events may have happened.
+* You cannot see what order or shipment event happened, multiple events may have happened.
 {% endhint %}

 ### Polling usage

 #### Step 1.
-Fetch updated orders periodically
+Fetch updated orders or shipments periodically

-Fetch every polling period, typically 5 minutes, all orders which are new or changed since last date time.
+Fetch every polling period, typically 5 minutes, all orders or shipments which are new or changed since last date time.

 * Use the latest `lastUpdatedAt` from previous poll request in the `lastUpdatedSince` filter.
 * Sorting is set automatically to `lastUpdatedAt` order `asc` \(latest `lastUpdatedAt` will be in the last order in the response body\)
-* Set `limit` to the maximum of `100` orders.
+* Set `limit` to the maximum of `100` orders or shipments.
-* Optionally use `offset` for paging, but if you receive more than `100` orders, it is easier to reduce the polling period, so you receive less orders per request.
+* Optionally use `offset` for paging, but if you receive more than `100` orders or shipments, it is easier to reduce the polling period, so you receive less orders or shipments per request.

 {% api-method method="post" host="https://api.accp.tradecloud1.com/v2" path="/order-search/search" %}
 {% api-method-summary %}